Scream (franchise): Television

 After the second season, the series moved from MTV to VH1.
-The third season, subtitled "Resurrection", premiered on VH1 from July 8 to 10, 2019.
+The third and final season, subtitled "Resurrection", premiered on VH1 from July 8 to 10, 2019.

 Recurring cast and characters

 Crew

 Craven initially intended to hire talented, but relatively unknown actors who had not yet had a "big break" in the film industry, as he had done with A Nightmare on Elm Street's Johnny Depp and Shocker's Peter Berg.
 However, the decision was made to cast actors who already had a notable body of work, marking a change from many previous horror films where casting current, popular actors was unheard of.
-Craven believed their budget was inadequate to secure the actors they were pursuing but felt that Barrymore's presence made people eager to take part and accepting of a lower salary.
+Craven believed their budget was inadequate to secure the actors they were pursuing but felt that Drew Barrymore's presence made people eager to take part and accepting of a lower salary.

-Drew Barrymore initially approached the production herself after reading the script and was signed to play Sidney Prescott.
+Barrymore initially approached the production herself after reading the script and was signed to play Sidney Prescott.
 However, as time progressed, her schedule commitments meant she would be unable to remain in the leading role, so she volunteered to play the smaller role of Casey Becker who dies early in the film.
 The production felt that killing off an actress of Barrymore's stature early on would be a risk but thought that it would be shocking to the audience and make them believe that no other character was safe.
 Following Barrymore's changed role, Alicia Witt and Brittany Murphy auditioned for the lead and the production also considered contacting Reese Witherspoon.
 The role was ultimately given to Neve Campbell after the director saw her in Party of Five, believing she could best embody a character who was "innocent" but also able to handle herself while dealing with the physicality and emotions of the role.
 Though reluctant to undertake another horror film so soon after The Craft, Campbell chose to do Scream as it would be her first leading role and she adored the character, saying "She's a fantastic character for any kind of movie."
 The production wanted a recognizable face for the role of news reporter Gale Weathers, offering it to both Brooke Shields and Janeane Garofalo.
 Cox, who was starring in the hit NBC sitcom Friends at the time, was not considered due to her history of playing softer, kinder characters.
 Cox however lobbied hard for the role for that reason, wishing to play a "bitch" character, her efforts ultimately succeeding when she was cast.
 Actresses Melinda Clarke and Rebecca Gayheart auditioned for the role of Tatum Riley before Rose McGowan was cast due to her best embodying the "spunky" nature of the character.
 It was believed the collective strong female cast of Campbell, Barrymore, Cox and McGowan would help draw a significant female audience to the film.